-With the increasing number of Primary Care tele-health visits in 2020, and continued demand for telehealth visits, the SDoH screening can be completed via telehealth in 2022.
+With the increasing number of Primary Care telehealth visits in 2021, and continued demand for Telehealth visits, the SDoH screening can be completed via telehealth in 2023.
 Primary Care visits conducted via telehealth will be included in the SDoH screening denominator.
-The Place of Service (POS) code 02, must be included on the claim to designate that the visit was provided via telehealth.
+The Place of Service (POS) code 02 or POS code 10, must be included on the claim to designate that the visit was provided via telehealth.